suika3-community/suika3/README.md

 ### Unified Execution Model

-NoctLang preserves bytecode semantics across JIT, AOT, and interpreter execution models.
-Each NoctLang bytecode instruction is equivalent to a runtime C function call.
-The NoctLang JIT is a method-level baseline JIT in which each bytecode instruction is translated into a runtime function call.
-The same applies to both AOT and interpreter execution.
-Therefore, all three execution models share a unified infrastructure and are semantically equivalent.
+NoctLang preserves strict bytecode semantics across its JIT, AOT, and interpreter execution models.
+Each NoctLang bytecode instruction maps directly to a corresponding runtime C function.
+In the NoctLang JIT—a method-level baseline JIT—every bytecode instruction is translated into a runtime function call.
+The same mechanism applies to both AOT and interpreter execution.
+Consequently, all three execution models leverage a unified infrastructure, ensuring full semantic equivalence.

-This clean, unified execution model is the key novelty of NoctLang.
-To the best of our knowledge, NoctLang is the first practical language that unifies JIT, AOT, and interpreter execution models in this way.
+This streamlined, unified execution model represents the core novelty of NoctLang.
+To the best of our knowledge, NoctLang is the first practical language to unify JIT, AOT, and interpreter execution while maintaining rigorous semantic consistency across all execution modes.

 ---